 - Noise reduction

-Lighting: Light is arguably the most important factor that influences video quality.
+Lighting: Light is arguably the most critical factor that influences video quality.
 The famous director Martin Scorsese once noted, “Light is at the core of who we are and how we understand ourselves.”
-Lighting defines your subjects better, but not only that; it also breathes life into your subjects and evokes emotion.
-Always be aware of the impact your main light source has.
+Lighting defines your subjects better, but not only that, it also breathes life into your issues and evokes emotion.
+Always be aware of the impact your primary light source has.
 For example, a cloudy day produces more pleasant-looking light and defines your subjects more softly, while noon sunlight can create unflattering shadows on your model’s face.

-Shooting angle: Consider a physical and a figurative point of view.
-Physical is all about where you’re pointing your camera lens and from what angle.
-Now, in a figurative way, angle is about how your point of view will help you tell a story.
-Your angle can determine if your video looks like a selfie or less personal; less detached.
+Shooting angle: Consider a physical and a symbolic point of view.
+Material is about where you’re pointing your camera lens and from what angle.
+Now, figuratively, the tip is about how your point of view will help you tell a story.
+Your angle can determine if your video looks like a selfie or less personal, less detached.

-Composition: This is all about composing different elements in the scene deliberately to create compelling video.
+Composition: This is all about deliberately composing different elements in the scene to create a compelling video.
 It’s similar to arranging elements in a theatrical scene before the actors start to play.
-Your iPhone is a great artistic tool to arrange colors, textures and lines.
-It can also help you frame each scene and focus on the things you want, like a person’s eyes.
-If you want to learn more about video composition, here are some rules, like the rule of thirds, that you will find helpful: https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/video-composition-rules-establishing-medium-and-close-up-shots.html .
+Your iPhone is a great artistic tool for organizing colors, textures, and lines.
+It can also help you frame each scene and focus on what you want, like a person’s eyes.
+If you want to learn more about video composition, here are some rules, like the rule of thirds, that you will find helpful:

 A video can draw a person’s eye and create an emotional reaction for reasons other than flawless technique.
 Chaos, fear, sadness, humor…any of these elements can make your video more powerful.

 Take “The Blair Witch Project” sequence as an example.
-It presents a visually awkward framing, in which people’s faces are cropped.
+It presents a visually awkward framing in which people’s faces are cropped.
 The camera is not steady.
-Also, the audio and lighting provides an amateur feel.
-Yet that film sequence had an impact not only on horror-film fans but also on a lot of viewers who were glued to the screen, enticed by the intensity and mystery that “The Blair Witch Project” conveyed.
-The monologue, a horror-film soliloquy of sorts, conveys intensity, mystery and a baroque quality.
+Also, the audio and lighting provide an amateur feel.
+Yet that film sequence impacted not only horror film fans but also many viewers who were glued to the screen, enticed by the intensity and mystery that “The Blair Witch Project” conveyed.
+The monologue, a horror-film soliloquy, brings passion, mystery, and an extravagant quality.
 You can almost feel the presence of a dark force outside the visual frame.

-So, good video obviously has to do with emotions.
-Of course, it operates on a very visual level, but it can also have an impact on non-visual ways, too.
-Shooting a good video on your iPhone is the result of catching that emotion you want to convey.
+So, a good video has to do with emotions.
+Of course, it operates on a very visual level, but it can also have an impact in non-visual ways.
+Shooting a good video on your iPhone catches that emotion you want to convey.

-Before taking video on your phone, you need to start with the right settings.
+Before taking a video on your phone, start with the correct settings.
 Video resolution is arguably the most important.
 Video resolution refers to how large your video will be.

-Two common resolutions to shoot are 1080 HD and 4K – the latter is the larger of the two.
-Next, you need to set the frame rate, which is about how many frames per second (fps) your camera records.
+Two joint resolutions to shoot are 1080 HD and 4K – the latter is the larger.
+Next, you must set the frame rate, which is how many frames per second (fps) your camera records.

-Common settings are 30 fps and 60 fps.
+Typical settings are 30 fps and 60 fps.
 The higher the number of frames per second, the smoother-looking film you’ll produce.
-Some videographers prefer filming in 24 fps, which mimics the frame rate used in theaters.
+Some videographers prefer filming at 24 fps, miming the frame rate used in theaters.

-Resolution and frame rate affect the visual and audio result of your video project.
+Resolution and frame rate affect your video project’s visual and audio results.
 They also determine how big the video file will be.
 A film shot at 4K will be roughly four times the size of a video shot in 1080 HD resolution.
-So, when deciding what video quality you want, the level of free storage space on your iPhone plays a role.
-As a rule of thumb, try to shoot 4K, whenever you can, to get the best results.
+So, when deciding what video quality you want, the free storage space on your iPhone plays a role.
+As a rule of thumb, try to shoot 4K whenever possible to get the best results.

 How to enhance video quality on your device

 For the last few years, more than ever before, people have used their smartphones to shoot videos and take pictures.
-Shooting video on a phone is, for many, the most intuitive experience.
-On the other hand, some people are not familiar with the different features that iPhones and smartphones have, which help produce a high-quality video.
+For many, shooting video on a phone is the most intuitive experience.
+On the other hand, some people are unfamiliar with the features of iPhones and smartphones, which help produce high-quality video.

-It might also feel counter-intuitive to use a phone for shooting film, because phones are multipurpose devices.
-This means that they lack features that come with professional video recording devices, such as optical zoom or a handgrip.
+Using a phone for shooting film might also feel counter-intuitive because phones are multipurpose devices.
+This means they lack features that come with professional video recording devices, such as optical zoom or a handgrip.
 Instead, digital zoom is typical to phones, which might degrade image resolution.
-What you need to do is avoid zooming in digitally at a large scale.
-Instead, walk closer to your subject and shoot from there.
+You need to avoid zooming in digitally at a large scale.
+Rather, walk closer to your subject and shoot from there.

 Here are some more tips for getting better video results on your iPhone.

 - Orientation: Be sure to turn your iPhone and shoot horizontally.
-While Instagram and Snapchat users create more portraits, or vertically oriented videos, when you want to create a pro-looking film, it’s best to avoid it and go for horizontal orientation instead.
+While Instagram and Snapchat users create more portraits or vertically oriented videos, when you want to make a pro-looking film, it’s best to avoid it and go for horizontal orientation instead.

 - Use both hands: It may seem rudimentary, but you always want to use two hands to shoot a video on your phone.
 While phone cameras are stable, as a rule of thumb, using both hands produces steadier footage.
-Also, sometimes we tend to move the camera around too fast – and this can lower quality.
+Also, we sometimes move the camera around too fast, which can lower quality.
 Using two hands lessens the risk of creating a poor video.

 - Avoid backlighting: This is basic video shooting 101.
-You don’t want your subject to be silhouetted, which is why you need to avoid having a light source (like a window) behind you.
-Instead, try to have the light source either on both sides of you or behind you.
+You don’t want your subject to be silhouetted, so you must avoid having a light source (like a window) behind you.
+Instead, try to have the light source on your sides or behind you.

-- Lock focus: Open the camera, aim at your subject and tap on the screen; the camera will focus on that point.
+- Lock focus: Open the camera, aim at your subject, and tap on the screen; the camera will focus on that point.
 This works on Android smartphones.
-On the iPhone, you’ll have to hold your finger for a while on the point you want to focus.
+On the iPhone, you’ll have to hold your finger on the topic you want to focus on.

 - Improve sound: A good film is not only about video; it’s about audio, too.
-In fact, good quality audio is required for a powerful video.
+Good-quality audio is required for a powerful video.
 The good news is that microphones on the iPhone and smartphones have improved in the past few years.
-You may also choose to connect an external mic to your device, if that helps get the sound receiver near the subject.
-Or else you can use a second phone, which you’ll place on your subject (e.g. in their pocket, on a surface, or next to them).
-You will use that phone to record audio, and then sync audio and video to get the end result.
+You may also connect an external mic to your device if that helps get the sound receiver near the subject.
+Or else you can use a second phone, which you’ll place on your subject (e.g., in their pocket, on a surface, or next to them).
+You will use that phone to record audio and then sync audio and video to get the result.

-- Clean your lens: A basic, but often overlooked, tip is to clean the camera lens on your phone.
+- Clean your lens: An essential but often overlooked tip is to clean the camera lens on your phone.
 If the lens is dirty, it will produce a blurry video.
 To clean the phone lens, use a microfiber cloth and rub gently.

 Additional video equipment

-Now, if you’re willing to invest in some equipment to better the quality of video on your phone, there are handy accessories you can use.
+Now, if you’re willing to invest in some equipment to improve your phone’s video quality, there are handy accessories you can use.

 - Interchangeable-lens cameras: The Sony a5100 is one of the best entry-level, mirror-less cameras (at $500), and the Canon EOS Rebel T5i is the best entry-level DSLR.
-Mirror-less cameras blend portability with powerful picture-taking sensors, while DSLRs, which are unmatched when it comes to photo quality, are larger, bulkier and more expensive.
+Mirrorless cameras blend portability with robust picture-taking sensors, while DSLRs, unmatched in photo quality, are more extensive, bulkier, and more expensive.
 Both types allow you to switch lenses depending on what – or where – you’re taking photos.

-- Accessory kit lenses: Moment wide-angle lens are a great option and only around $100.
-The lens attaches over a phone’s camera to give you a wider shooting angle without significantly reducing image quality.
+- Accessory kit lenses: Moment wide-angle lenses are a great option and only around $100.
+The lens attaches to a phone’s camera to give you a wider shooting angle without significantly reducing image quality.

 - Tripod: The Joby GorillaPod 1K Kit, $35, keeps your phone steady when shooting in low light.

 - USB Mic: Not happy with the audio quality?
-The Shure MV5, $99, is a very good microphone for use with a smartphone.
+The Shure MV5, $99, is a perfect microphone for use with a smartphone.